mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1c.md

 ### Step 2
-##### Scale the Applicaiton in the Console
+##### Scale the Application in the Console

-Now scale your application down to 512 MB.
+Now scale your application down to 700 MB.

 Next, lets scale up your application to 2 instances
   ````bash